 The County hereby agrees to engage Consultant, and Consultant hereby agrees to perform the services set forth in the Scope of Services.

 ARTICLE 2 - SCOPE OF SERVICES

-2.1 Consultant shall provide professional services in accordance with the Scope of Services set forth in Attachment "A", attached hereto and incorporated by reference.
+2.1 Consultant shall provide professional services in accordance with the Scope of Services set forth in Attachment "A", attached hereto and incorporated herein as if set forth in full.